HTMLGuyLLC/jPack/README.md

 #### Standard Global

-Download the latest release and put it in your website's public folder, then include it in your HTML
+Download the latest release and put it in your website's public folder, then include it in your HTML.
+Don't forget to also include dependencies (listed in package.json).

 ```html
 <script href="/@htmlguyllc/jpack/dist/jpack.min.js">